meganarmas/Mini-Project-E-commerce-API/README.md

 # Welcome to the E-commerce API application!

 To use this program, please ensure you are set up in a virtual environment.
 Once set up, use pip install to install flask, flask_marshmallow, mysql.connector, flask_sqlalchemy.
-When they are all installed, you can begin.
+Once all are installed, you should be able to begin.

 Enter a password to connect to MySQL.